-As indicated earlier, students must have earned a grade of "B" or better (both at midterm and as a final grade) in the on-campus clinical practicum (SPP 451) to be eligible for off-campus affiliation practicum.
+In order to register for an off-site affiliation, students must have earned a grade of "B" or better (both at midterm and as a final grade) in the on-campus clinical practicum (SLP 551).
 If this requirement is not met, students will not be permitted to register for affiliation practicum.

-2. Submit Formal Request
+2. Submit a Practicum Request form

-To enroll in an affiliation practicum, students must submit a formal request to the Department's Clinic Director at least two semesters prior to the semester in which the practicum is to be completed.
-The Practicum Request forms used for this purpose are located outside of the Clinic Director's office.
+To enroll in an affiliation practicum, students must complete the Practicum Request form and submit it to the Department's Clinic Director at least two semesters prior to the semester for which the practicum is planned.
+A blank copy of the Practicum Request form can be accessed on D2L's MA Advisement site.

-3. Register for SPP 552 or 553
+3. Register for SLP 552 or 553

 To enroll in an affiliation practicum, students must register for the practicum course one semester prior to the semester for which an affiliation was approved.
-Depending on the affiliation, registration will be for SPP 552 (Medical Affiliation) or for SPP 553 (School-based Affiliation).
-Each affiliation offers 9 semester hours of credit and each extends a 12 week period.
+Depending on the affiliation, registration will be for SLP 552 (Medical Affiliation) or for SLP 553 (School-based Affiliation).
+Each affiliation offers 9 semester hours of credit and each extends over a 9- to 12-week period.
 Students may accrue up to 225 ASHA hours in each affiliation.